alshakero/ez-s/README.md

 After that, you can use the `ez-s` command everywhere.

+## What if you don't want to use `serve`

+You can download the certificates from `certs` folder and use them with any server you want.
+After you set your server up, access `https://ez-s.io` and it should work.

 ## Credits

 This project is almost identical to Zeit's.
 The best part of the credit goes to them.
 My idea was to offer HTTPS and found it wasteful to re-create the underlaying HTTP logic.
 Huge thanks to Zeit!